 - Childcare assistance may be provided in cases of financial need.

-- Upon successful completion of their year of service, AmeriCorps members will receive a $5,645 education award, which can be used for future education or to pay off existing school loans.
+- Upon successful completion of a term of service, AmeriCorps members receive a $2,887 education award that can be used for future education or to pay off existing school loans.
+See nationalservice.gov/resources/edaward for info and restrictions.

-- Individuals in approved AmeriCorps positions are eligible for forbearance of most federally-guaranteed student loans.
+- AmeriCorps members are eligible for forbearance of most federally-guaranteed student loans, as well as payment of interest accrued during service.

 - MassLIFT members gain skills in land conservation, attend a statewide conference, and participate in team trainings and other professional development opportunities.